 9.15 Improving the borough's air quality is one of our key priorities.
-Levels of nitrogen dioxide and particulates (PM10 and PM2.5) are of particular concern, due to their impacts on human health(54).
-In parts of the borough, including the City Fringe and along all major roads, the levels of nitrogen dioxide and particulates (PM2.5 and PM 10) exceed World
+Levels of nitrogen dioxide and particulates (PM10 and PM2.5) are of particular concern, due to their impacts on human health55.
+In parts of the borough, including the City Fringe and along all major roads, the levels of nitrogen dioxide and particulates (PM2.5 and PM 10) exceed World Health Organisation guideline limits and, in the case of nitrogen dioxide, European Union safe legal limits / national air quality objectives56.

-Health Organisation guideline limits and, in the case of nitrogen dioxide, European Union safe legal limits(55).
 Poor air quality has well-evidenced significant adverse effects on health.
-Further guidance on the 'air quality neutral standard' is outlined in the Sustainable Design and Construction Supplementary Planning Guidance (GLA, 2014)(56).
+Further guidance on the 'air quality neutral standard' is outlined in the Sustainable Design and Construction Supplementary Planning Guidance (GLA, 2014)57.

 9.16 In those parts of the borough where air quality is below European Union safe limits for nitrogen dioxide levels, particular focus will be placed on improving air quality, protecting users from the effects of poor air quality and protecting vulnerable uses, such as schools.
 Education uses covered under this policy are primary and secondary schools and does not include further or higher education facilities.
-Areas of sub-standard air quality refer to areas where nitrogen dioxide levels exceed 40 μ g/m3 (the European Union legal limit).
-This includes areas in which the particulates (PM2.5) levels exceed 10 μ g/m3 annual mean levels (World Health Organisation guideline limits) as identified on the Policies Map and figure 15.
+Areas of sub-standard air quality refer to areas where nitrogen dioxide levels exceeding 40 $\mu g/m^3$ (the European Union legal limit/ national air quality objectives).
+This includes areas in which the particulates (PM2.5) levels exceed 10 $\mu g/m^3$ annual mean levels (World Health Organisation guideline limits) as identified on the Policies Map and figure 15.
 Please note: air quality fluctuates and applications should be guided by the latest available monitoring data.